The Matolase Mtonga Scholarship for Women in Reconstructive Surgery

 - Must be committed to working in or serving in a low- or middle-income country to serve the patients with the greatest need for surgical care

-- April 24, 2022: Finalists to submit 2-minute videos (details to be shared upon reaching this phase)
+November 29, 2023: Shortlist finalists to submit 2-minute video (details to be shared upon reaching this phase)

 Be prepared to submit a short questionnaire about your background and training, a 250-word essay, and a letter of recommendation.